sysprog21/shecc/README.md

     - e.g. `int i = [expr]`
 * non-nested variadic macros with `__VA_ARGS__` identifier

-The backend targets armv7hf with Linux ABI, verified on Raspberry Pi 3.
+The backend targets armv7hf with Linux ABI, verified on Raspberry Pi 3, and also supports RISC-V 32-bit architecture, verified with QEMU.

 ## Bootstrapping